isomerpages/mol-services/_servicebundles/00b-finances.md

 #### Assessing your budget

-Taking a housing loan for up to 25 years is a long-term commitment.
+Buying a flat is a long-term financial commitment.
 Use the following to plan your finances.

 - [Step-by-step guide](https://hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/step-by-step-guide-to-financial-planning)
 - Read more about [eligibility conditions](https://hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/housing-loan-from-hdb/eligibility-conditions) for the HDB Housing loan
 - Check your eligibility for HDB Housing Loan [(HLE questionnaire)](https://services2.hdb.gov.sg/webapp/BP13EligCheck/BP13SHome?strSystem=CHECK)
-- Find out about [income guidelines and other documents](https://hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/housing-loan-from-hdb/income-guidelines-and-other-documents) you need to prepare before applying for your Housing Loan Eligibility letter (HLE)
+- Prepare the [required documents](https://hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/housing-loan-from-hdb/income-guidelines-and-other-documents) for the application of the HDB Loan Eligibility (HLE) letter if you wish to take an HDB housing loan.
-- Apply for HLE [here](https://services2.hdb.gov.sg/webapp/BP27AWHLEApplication/BP27SHome) with your income documents ready on hand
+- Apply for the HLE letter to check your eligibility for an HDB housing loan [here](https://services2.hdb.gov.sg/webapp/BP27AWHLEApplication/BP27SHome)
-- When you buy a new HDB flat and sell your current flat, this [Contra Payment Facility for New Flats](https://hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/housing-loan-from-hdb/contra-payment-facility-for-new-flats) can help you to:
+- You may apply for the [Contra Payment Facility](https://hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/housing-loan-from-hdb/contra-payment-facility-for-new-flats) when you are buying a flat from HDB and selling your existing flat concurrently.
+It can help you:
-    - Reduce the cash outlay needed for your new HDB flat
+    - Reduce the cash outlay needed for your flat
-    - Reduce the mortgage loan amount needed and the subsequent monthly repayments
+    - Reduce the housing loan amount needed and the subsequent monthly repayments (thereby saving on interest payments)
-    - Collect the keys to your new flat and renovate it while selling your existing flat
+    - Collect the keys to your flat while selling your existing flat

-- If you decide to go with a bank loan, read more about loan ceiling and other information [here](https://hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/housing-loan-from-banks)
+Alternatively, you may take up a housing loan from the financial institutions (FI) regulated by the Monetary Authority of Singapore (MAS).
+Find out more about the considerations for FI loans [here](https://hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/housing-loan-from-banks).
+Do apply for an Approval-in-Principle with the FI to find out about your eligibility for an FI housing loan.

-#### CPF and Your Home
+#### Using your CPF savings to finance your home

 Some CPF tools to help you estimate CPF usage.